picselliahq/atlas/README.md

 - **Orchestrate and analyze new experiments**
 - **Monitor your predictions and monitoring metrics to detect drifts and anomalies and allow you to react timely**

-On top of that, as Picsellia comes with a full-fledged Python SDK, **we are adding MCP capabilities to Atlas**, so it can easily communicate and interact with every Picsellia objects!
+We are extending the MCP of Picsellia, so Atlas can communicate easily and interact with every Picsellia objects!
 This is done through our very own chat interface, directly in the product.